potatoeggy/eifueo/docs/sch3uz.md

 In molecules with 5 or 6 electron domains, their electron distribution is as follows, respectively:
 <img src="/resources/images/56-domains.png" width=700>(Source: Kognity)</img>

 In a trigonal bipyramid, the **equatorial** positions of domains refer to the position of the domains on the x- and z-dimensions (a trigonal plane).
 The domains along the y-dimension are have **axial** positions.
 The angle between the two is known as the **equatorial-axial** angle.
+Lone pairs are always placed in equatorial positions.

 | AXE | Electron distribution | Molecular shape | Bond angle |
 | --- | --- | --- | --- |